Some of the links in this post may be affiliate links. See our disclosure for more info.

-How many times have you started a new workout plan with the best intentions only to fail?
-How many times have you rushed into action with all the power and inspiration of an ancient Greek athlete, breezing through the first couple workouts like it was nothing, only to lose your enthusiasm just as fast?
+How many times have you started a new workout plan with the best intentions, only to fail?
+How often have you rushed into action with all the power and inspiration of an ancient Greek athlete, breezing through the first couple of workouts like it was nothing, only to lose your enthusiasm just as fast?

 So how do you find the motivation to work out?
+You have to break the predictable pattern of failure.
 If you’re like most well-intentioned people on this planet, this predictable sequence of events has happened not only once but many times over.

 Let’s also look at the hidden power of physical fitness in modern day life – because deciding right now that fitness will be a part of your life forever becomes much easier when you realize the powerful leverage it brings to your reality.

-Nature’s Magic is Based on Habits
+Understand Nature’s Magic Is Based on Habits

 The power of habits is one of the major keys to success in life.

 Successful people don’t become that way because they are special or somehow “gifted.”
-Sure, some direct energy into areas where they show a bit of potential, but there are countless Mozarts, Einsteins, Michael Jordans, and Stephen Kings in the world who never become anything because they never used the power of habits to orchestrate their life.
+Sure, some direct energy into areas where they show a bit of potential, but there are countless Mozart’s, Einstein’s, Michael Jordan’s, and Stephen King’s in the world who never become anything because they never used the power of habits to orchestrate their life.

-Are there any other tasks you’ve performed in your life that seemed complicated at first and then became like a second nature to you?
+Are there any other tasks you’ve performed in your life that seemed complicated at first and then became like second nature to you?
 I’d be willing to bet the answer is yes.

 Now imagine if you chose the most life-transforming habits and made those automated routines in your life.

-If you think about it, this power of organizing and automating life not only applies to humans but all of nature.
-The seasons come and go in the same exact order every time, and it’s this natural law that makes it possible for plants to work their magic every year.
+If you think about it, this power of organizing and automating life applies to humans and all of nature.
+The seasons come and go in the same exact order every time, and this natural law makes it possible for plants to work their magic every year.

 All of nature exists and functions via the power of habits, and if these powers were thrown off kilter even just a bit, life as we know it would cease to exist.

 Perhaps you’ve heard of the concept of a keystone habit before.
 Essentially, there are certain habits that, once developed in your life, not only affect one part of your life but become the foundation of many other good habits, as if our habits are a web.

-In essence, these keystone habits have the potential of creating a snowball effect that can radically transform your experience on Earth.
+In essence, these keystone habits can potentially create a snowball effect that can radically transform your experience on Earth.
 And fitness is one of the most obvious keystone habits out there.

 Let’s break it down.
 You already know that fitness will make you stronger, give you more energy, help fight disease, and make you a more emotionally satisfied person.

 But beyond that are the less obvious effects that stem from physical fitness.
-As an example, have you ever noticed that when you start working out you start eating better without effort – even if it wasn’t part of your immediate plan?
+For example, have you ever noticed that when you start working out, you start eating better without effort – even if it wasn’t part of your immediate plan?

 Herein we find our method.

-How a Simple 5-Minute Commitment Can Change Your Life Forever
+How a Simple 5-Minute Commitment Can Change Your Life

 Have you ever heard the saying that “showing up is half the battle?”
 Well, this was actually derived from a quote by the famous Woody Allen, but the true sentiment was a bit different than the one we know.